-I decided to make a list today of 10 things you can sell for easy money.
-If you’re like me, most of these items get tossed in the trash or given away depending on what it is.
-However, it might surprise you to learn that you can actually make some money off these items.
+Many people wonder what to sell online to make some easy money.
+Today, I decided to make a list of 10 good ideas for you.
+If you're like me, most of these items get tossed in the trash or given away depending on what it is.
+However, it might surprise you to learn that you can actually make some money off these items!

-These are all items that most people at some point have on hand to get rid of.
+These are all things that most people at some point have on hand to get rid of.

 There are a ton of websites that will pay you for your used books.
-I recommend Bookscouter for making sure you get the most money for your books.
-If you can’t find any of these cash for books sites that will take your used books, consider selling them used on Ebay or the Amazon Marketplace.
+If you can't find any of these cash for books sites that will take your used books, consider selling them used on Ebay or the Amazon Marketplace.

 If you have any old magazines lying around, do a search on Ebay to see how much people are charging (and making) off of similar year issues.
 You might be surprised at how much you can get per issue for things you were thinking of sending to the junk pile.

-After you’re finished cutting out your coupons, don’t be so quick to throw the others in the trash if that is what you usually do.
-There are people who need the coupons you don’t want and are willing to pay for them.
-However, it’s important to note that you can’t legally sell coupons because most coupons will have something on them prohibiting that.
+When you're thinking about what products to sell online from home, coupons probably do not occur to you!
+But hang on to what you have and don't be so quick to throw them in the trash.
+There are people who need the coupons you don't want and are willing to pay for them.
+However, it's important to note that you can't legally sell coupons because most coupons will have something on them prohibiting that.
 But you can give them away and then charge for the time you spend cutting, sorting, and shipping them.
 So if you sell them on Ebay, make sure you include that in your listing.

 Ebay is probably the best place to list your coupons (I've bought them there myself before).
 Most people list them in lots rather than individually unless they are high dollar coupons.